 And, of course, your restaurants.
 You may not have the celebrity chef institutions of California, but Eva’s perogies are almost as good as my great-grandmother used to make.
 You have Lao Village for deliciously fresh Thai.
 And you are home to our mainstay, Alto Cinco, which I never posted on, but who’s burritos and beer fueled my first triathlon.

-You delivered so many new experiences, like eating a whole fish at China Road (a restaurant I stupidly only visited once), and my first life-changing BBQ at the oft-patronized Dinosaur—home to many pig-out nights with friends (exhibit A) and family (exhibit B).
+You delivered so many new experiences, like eating a whole fish at China Road (a restaurant I stupidly only visited once), and my first life-changing BBQ at the oft-patronized Dinosaur—home to many pig-out nights with friends and family.

 And your little hole-in-the-walls, like the Mexican restaurant in the back of a Tipp Hill bar called Steve’s and the greasy breakfast joint, Mother’s Cupboard in Eastwood.
 It’s these little spots that made me feel at home in your streets for my four-year stint.